kasperkarlsson/adventsljusstake/README.md

 ## Hardware
 My implementation is based on a cheap, classical Swedish candelabrum of model "Adam", which is sold at [Clas Ohlson](https://www.clasohlson.com/se/Adventsljusstake-Adam/34-731) for 30 SEK (less than $4).
 Beware though - during November and December they usually increase the price to 60 SEK ~~since so many people want to build their own IoT adventsljusstake for Christmas~~.

-The brain of this project is a [NodeMCU](https://en.wikipedia.org/wiki/NodeMCU) chip, but basically any Arduino-compatible ESP8266 chip should work just fine.
-These can typically be bought at e.g. [AliExpress](https://www.aliexpress.com/w/wholesale-nodemcu-v3-esp8266.html?CatId=400103) for less than $3.
+The brain of this project is a WeMos D1 chip, but basically any Arduino-compatible ESP8266 chip (e.g. [NodeMCU](https://en.wikipedia.org/wiki/NodeMCU)) should work just fine.
+WeMos D1 can be bought at [AliExpress](https://www.aliexpress.com/w/wholesale-wemos-d1-esp8266.html?CatId=400103) for less than $3.

 Finally, you will ned some LEDs of model WS2811.
 Each LED has a built-in chip which allows them to be serially connected along a data bus.
 You can probably find them far cheaper from China/eBay/whatever, but I bought a 25-pack (enough LEDs for three full implementations and a few extra to spare) from Swedish [Lawicel-Shop](https://www.lawicel-shop.se/tillverkare/shiji-lighting/5mm-rgb-diffused-led-ws2811-25p) for 79 SEK (less than $10).